Quantum repeaters with encoding on nitrogen-vacancy center platforms: Error Analysis

-Based on our average approach to accounting for decoherence across the repeater chain, here we assume all nuclear spins have decohered for a time $T_1$ by the time we apply the remote {\sc cnot} gate operation for encoded repeaters.
-This effect can be modelled by \cref{eq:depol_model2} at $ \lambda_4^{\rm n}(T_1) $, with input state $\rho = \rho_{\rm nn}$.
+Based on our average approach to accounting for decoherence across the repeater chain, here we assume all nuclear spins have decohered for a time {$\overline T_1$} by the time we apply the remote {\sc cnot} gate operation for encoded repeaters.
+This effect can be modelled by \cref{eq:depol_model2} at $ \lambda_4^{\rm n}(\overline T_1) $, with input state $\rho = \rho_{\rm nn}$.
 We then model the operations in the remote {\sc cnot} circuit in Fig.~\ref{remote_cnot}, accounting for operation and measurement errors \cite{jing2020quantum,jing2020simple}, to obtain $\rho'_{\rm nn}$ as the output state for this stage of the protocol.
-Note that, for remote {\sc cnot} operation, electron spins are initialized into the codeword states.
-In this work, we assume they are prepared error-free and the time it takes to prepare them is embedded into $T_1$.
-In protocols 3 and 4, we follow the same procedure but we do not include the remote {\sc cnot} operation.
+Note that, for remote {\sc cnot} operation, electron spins are initialized into the codeword states. {This can be done, e.g., using techniques introduced in \cite{GHZprep1, GHZprep2, GHZprep3}.
+Based on these techniques, in this work, we assume that the codeword states are created error-free and the time it takes to prepare them is embedded into $T_1$.
+This is because the remote {\sc cnot} operation can be done at each elementary link once the three required Bell states for that link are generated.
+That implies that, in terms of timing, the additional delay caused by the remote {\sc cnot} procedure, including the local preparation of the initial codeword states, would only matter for the elementary link that gets entangled the last.
+Given that $T_1$, in typical regimes of operation, is on the order of $m$s, and local operations are assumed to be much faster, we neglect this additional timing parameter.
+If this is not the case in a certain experiment, the parameter $T_1$ can be adjusted accordingly for rate calculations.} In protocols 3 and 4, we follow the same procedure but we do not include the remote {\sc cnot} operation.